 Here are some guidelines for what constitutes a mental health crisis:

 Crisis stabilization is also known as “crisis intervention”, means to identify those life situations that are problematic, whether they are psychiatric, environmental or medical emergencies, to develop strategies and natural supports.
 Individuals will then be able to use these services to self-manage, alleviate and end the crisis.

 Turning Point provides the services of meeting with a therapist daily and daily Wellness Recovery Action Plan (WRAP) programming.
 Other programming and skill building that will be provided based on the needs and wants of each individual includes:

 Individuals who come to Turning Point do so at no cost to them.
 Funding is provided by the counties of the Rolling Hills Community Services Region.
-This is comprised of Buena Vista, Cherokee, Carroll, Calhoun, Crawford, Ida, and Sac counties.
+This is comprised of Buena Vista, Cherokee, Carroll, Calhoun, Crawford, Ida, Sac and Woodbury counties

 Turning Point also provides services to the North West Iowa Care Connections Region.
-This is comprised of Lyon, Osceola, Dickinson, O’Brien, Clay and Palo Alto counties.
+This is comprised of Osceola, Clay, Palo Alto, Kossuth, Winnebago and Worth counties.